 d) At step 1, select the employees you wish to include in your enrolment submission.
 Click Next.

 e) At step 2, enter additional employee details as required.
-Your payment source name must be entered in exactly the same way as it appears in your NEST online account.
+Where the payment source is required, the payment source name must be entered in exactly the same way as it appears in your NEST online account.
 Click Next.

 f) At step 3, simply click ‘Send Now’ to submit your enrolment submission to NEST.